 Owing money or falling behind on repayments can be stressful.
 The good news is there are steps you can take to relieve the financial pressure.

-If you're in crisis and struggling to buy food and pay for essentials, see urgent help with money
+If you're in crisis and struggling to buy food or pay for essentials, see urgent help with money

 1. Know what you owe